-2014-024HD vehicle (1 pt.), and/or a car sha provide one parking stall for a car-sharing ring vehicle as one component of .) and/or bicycle storage on site (1 pt.).
-Just went through the checklist today and thought I would share an issue that had come up with this credit.
+2014-024HD 5-7 Shared transportation benefits: provide one parking stall for a car-sh vehicle (1 pt.), and/or a car sharing vehicle as one component of condominium association (3 pts.) and/or bicycle storage on site (1 pt g 28-Feb-14 Just went through the checklist today and thought I would share an issue that had come up with this credit.
 The point is rewarded for car sharing programs but this is often difficult to implement as many buildings have reduced parking.
-I am interpreting this as an incentive to reduce single-occupancy vehicles: ; if so, would it be possible to look into alternatives?
+I am interpreting this as an incentive to reduce single-occupancy vehicles; if so, would it be possible to look into alternatives?
 Just wanted to run that by you and see if we could look into this for the next revision of the checklist.
-(Helen Lui, E3 ECO Group) Good comment.
-Consider new checklist point for next version.
-2014-025HD Energy Performance Metric energy performance levels for achieving various certification thresholds.
-The 2 options for gauging energy performance that the checklist lists are: 1.
-Model National Energy Code (MNECB) 1997, and Canadian developed standard; or 2.
-ASHRAE 90.1 2007, from the U.S. • For some context, this is essentially how LEED Canada NC has handled evaluating energy performance for commercial buildings.
-The % energy performance targets set in the BG HD checklist were, to some degree, influenced by those set in LEED-NC. • Each of the above 2 standards has published detailed, well-established procedures for evaluating a building's energy performance vs. that standard.
-MNECB relies on the procedure outlined in the 1st attachment, whereas ASHRAE 90.1 2007 relies on on the modelling procedure detailed in Appendix G of the ASHRAE 90.1 standard (I haven't attached that due to copyright issues, but trust me, it exists) · Regardless of whether energy performance is better defined in terms of energy cost (i.e. \$ / yr) or energy consumption (MJ / yr), the standards that Built Green HD is referencing, ASHRAE 90.1 and MNECB, each have inherent within them their own established procedures for evaluating energy performance.
-Built Green should not take it upon itself to re-invent these evaluation procedures.
-Also, it's important to note that the minimum % energy performance targets currently set in the BG HD checklist were influenced by thoses set in LEED-NC, which for ASHRAE 90.1 does defer to Appendix G for energy performance evaluation.
-Future iterations of the BG HD checklist explicitly reference the procedures within each of the standards for gauging energy performance, in order to avoid all this confusion, and absolving Built Green of having to come up with its own energy performance evaluation procedure.
-If this creates problems with currently active HD projects who claim the checklist was not clear enough, I'm ok with treating them as 'pilot-projects' and affording some grace in the interpretation, though from what we learned on the call today, it's possible that this clarification would help current HD projects pursing ASHRAE path anyhow.
-This should be revisited as we review the HD checklist, and if changes are required in order to align the checklist more adequately with industry best practice and the committee's intent, then we should discuss this more fully.
+(Helen Lui, E3 ECO Group) 2014-025HD Energy Performance Metric 21-May-14 The HD checklist currently, and for the last few years, has had set minimum energy performance levels for achieving various certification thresholds.
+The 2 options for gauging energy performance that the checklist are: 1.
+Model National Energy Code (MNECB) 1997, and Canadian developed standard, or 2.
+ASHRAE 90.1 2007, from the U.S. For some context, this is essentially how LEED Canada NC has handled evaluating energy performance for commercial buildings.
+The % energy performance for commercial buildings.
+The % energy performance stagets set in LEED-NC.
+Each of the above 2 standards has published detailed, well-established procedures for evaluating procedure or sort evaluating procedure or set has a published detailed in Appendix G of the ASHRAE 90.1 1007 relies on on the modelling procedure and cover the proper energy modelling procedure are fairly technical in nature and cover the proper energy modelling procedure are arealing the proposed and reference' energy performance is better defined in terms of energy consumption.
+While this may be consistent with the MNECB protocol for evaluating energy performance is better defined in terms of energy consumption.
+While this may be consistent with the complexity ferformance is possible that this cartification of the BG HD checklist were influenced by those set in LEED-NC.
+Each of the above 2 standards has published detailed in Appendix G of the ASHRAE 90.1 standard (I haven't attached that due to copyright issues, but trust me, it exists) Both procedures are fairly technical in nature and cover the proper energy modelling procedure for evaluating energy performance, set out in Appendix G, are based on energy consumption, Yui're deviating formance, ASHRAE 90.1 therms of energy consumption, Yui're deviating formance, and essentially going rogue with your own procedure.
 2014-026HD Energy Modelling Software Do you have to use EE4 software or just the same calculation procedure?
 We use much more sophisticated software (EnergyPlus) for energy code compliance and would like to build off of that model for BuiltGreen.
 Do you see any issue with this?
 It would seem an unnecessary cost to switch software just for this purpose if we have the capability to do the same analysis using existing models.
 Thoughts?
-You can use EnergyPlus for your energy modelling software.